-Proposition of a General Scoring System to
+Proposition of a General Scoring System to the BackPEI

 Luiza Rampi Pivotto, Bruna Nichele da Rosa, Cláudia Tarragô Candotti*, Matias Noll, Adriane Vieira and Jefferson Fagundes Loss

 Exercise Research Laboratory & School of Physical Education, Physical Therapy and Dance of Federal University of Rio Grande do Sul, Brazil

 Submission: September 26, 2018; Published: October 03, 2018

 *Corresponding author: Cláudia Tarragô Candotti, Exercise Research Laboratory & School of Physical Education, Physical Therapy and Dance of Federal University of Rio Grande do Sul, Rua Felizardo, nº 750 - Jardim Botânico-Porto Alegre, Rio Grande do Sul, Brasil, Tel: 5133085861; Email: email@example.com